 - TIP: Save your staffing report and update as needed through the school year.

 - The certification number of the Washington state certificated educator who will supervise this teacher.

 - Certificate of compliance: At the end of the application, you will be asked to upload the Certificate of Compliance Signature page that can be downloaded then signed and scanned for upload.
 By signing this document, you certify that your private school is in compliance with all requirements.

 What happens after I submit my application, and how can I get my Certificate of Approval?

 - You will receive a confirmation email after your application is submitted, at which point you may assume your application file is complete.
 If there are any issues with your application, you will be contacted and given ample time to complete your application file.

 - The State Board of Education will review and vote to either fully or provisionally approve private schools at their May meeting.

-- Certificates of approval will be posted to the State Board of Education private schools page as soon as possible after approval.
+Certificates of Approval will be available for download on the State Board of Education private schools page within a week of approval.
 These will be posted as a bundle of certificates for approved schools.
-Once posted, please scroll through to find your school.
+You will be able to find and print your school’s certificate by scrolling through or using “cntr-f.”.
 This document demonstrates to the public that you are a private school approved by the State of Washington.

 What about certification and clock hour provisions?

 Private schools can become a Washington state approved clock hour provider, but must apply through the OSPI certification office.